shen-y-eric/Genomic-Recovery-Simulation/README.md

 # Genomic-Recovery-Simulation
-Java program program that simulates next generation DNA sequencing process to optimize the genomic equivalent recovery rate; created at summer internship for Predicine
+Python program that simulates next generation DNA sequencing process to optimize the genomic equivalent recovery rate; created at summer internship for Predicine